jonasprechtl/jonasprechtl/README.md

 For more insights into my company, services, and interests, please visit my business website: [prechtl-ci.de](https://prechtl-ci.de).
 There, you'll find information about my business and the services offered.

-## Our Flagship: AssetDog

-Within the umbrella of Prechtl CI GmbH, we've nurtured a subsidiary that focuses on software development and hosting.
-Our standout product is AssetDog, an ingenious software solution designed to automate network documentation.
-It goes the extra mile by alerting you in real-time when any network component goes offline.

-Curious to learn more about AssetDog?
-Explore further at [assetdog.net](https://assetdog.net)!

 <!---
 jonasprechtl/jonasprechtl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.